ricsanfre/pi-cluster/docs/_docs/monitoring.md

   - Configures AlerManager and Prometheus' PODs persistent volumes to use longhorn (`alertmanager.alertmanagerSpec.storage.volumeClaimTemplate` and `prometheus.   prometheusSpec.storageSpec.volumeClaimTemplate`)

-  - Set memroy resource limits for Prometheus POD `prometheus.prometheusSpec.resources`
+  - Set memory resource limits for Prometheus POD `prometheus.prometheusSpec.resources`

   - Sets Grafana's specific configuration (admin password `grafana.adminPassword` and list of plugins to be installed: `grafana.plugins`).

   - Disables monitoring of kubernetes components (apiserver, etcd, kube-scheduler, kube-controller-manager, kube-proxy and kubelet): `kubeApiServer.enabled`, `kubeControllerManager.enabled`, `kubeScheduler.enabled`, `kubeProxy.enabled` , `kubelet.enabled` and `kubeEtcd`.

     Monitoring of K3s components will be configured outside kube-prometheus-stack.
 See explanation in section [K3S components monitoring](#k3s-components-monitoring) below.

-  - Sets specific configuration for the ServiceMonitor objects associated with Prometheus, Prometheus Operator and Grafana monitoring, relabeling the job name (`grafana.serviceMonitor.relabelings`, `prometheus.serviceMonitor.relabelings` and `prometheusOperator.serviceMonitor.relabelings`) and setting the proper label for Grafana's ServiceMonitor (`grafana.serviceMonitor.labels.release`) to match the selector of Prometheus Operator (otherwise Grafana is not monitored).
+  - Sets specific configuration for the ServiceMonitor objects associated with Prometheus, Prometheus Operator and Grafana monitoring.

+    Relabeling the job name (`grafana.serviceMonitor.relabelings`, `prometheus.serviceMonitor.relabelings` and `prometheusOperator.serviceMonitor.relabelings`) and setting the proper label for Grafana's ServiceMonitor (`grafana.serviceMonitor.labels.release`) to match the selector of Prometheus Operator (otherwise Grafana is not monitored).

 - Step 4: Install kube-Prometheus-stack in the monitoring namespace with the overriden values